 This website uses SSL or TSL encryption for security purposes and in order to protect the transmission of confidential content, for example RFQs which you have sent to us as operators of the website.
-A secure connection can be recognized by the fact that the address line in the browser changes from “http://” to “https://” and the padlock symbol appears in your browser line.
-When SSL or TSL encryption is activated, the data you transfer to us cannot be read by any third parties.
+TLS encryption.
+You can recognize an encrypted connection by the fact that the browser address bar changes from “http://” to “https://” and by the lock symbol in your browser bar.
+If SSL or TLS encryption is activated, the data you transmit to us cannot be read by third parties.

-Personal data includes all information which makes reference to an identified or an identifiable natural person (hereinafter referred to as “data subject”).
-A natural person is deemed identifiable if he or she can be identified, either directly or indirectly, in particular by means of assignment to an identifier such as a name, an ID number, location data, an online username or one or more special characteristics which represent the expression of the physical, physiological, genetic, psychic, economic, cultural or social identity of such natural person.
+Personal data is any information relating to an identified or identifiable natural person (hereinafter “data subject”).
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.